smvoss/stm32f1-rust-example/README.md

 also did not want to use any of the embedded-std libs that were available, because I wanted to really get a feel for bit-banging the registers (including documenting where I grabbed the info from).

+From this original goal, I also decided to try to note all of the items that are usually glossed over- including where to find the memory map of your chip, etc. This should make the general procedure as chip-agnostic as possible because the following isn't a tutorial for a given chip, just an account of what I did to get it working.

 ## Where to start?

 Defining *literally* everything myself is a bit unreasonable, especially when awesome projects like